cavo789/blog/blog/2024/05/08/postman/index.md

 ### Check some metrics like the responseTime

 If you wish to validate the response time of a request, f.i.
-500ms:
+500 ms:

 ```php
 pm.test('Response time is within an acceptable range', function () {